FelixKrueger/reStrainingOrder/Docs/README.md

 #### Hardware requirements

 While the genome preparation is not very resource hungry, the alignment and scoring part are a bit more demanding.
-Assuming single core operation, alignments to the the multi-strain genome typically take up to 5GB of RAM for Bowtie2 or HISAT2, Bismark alignments may need between 12 and 18GB (directional/PBAT or non directional alignments).
+Assuming single core operation, alignments to the multi-strain genome typically take up to 5GB of RAM for Bowtie2 or HISAT2, Bismark alignments may need between 12 and 18GB (directional/PBAT or non-directional alignments).
 The scoring part `reStrainingOrder` currently takes ~20GB of RAM.
 For future versions we may look into reducing this memory footprint somewhat.

 #### Feedback